b-emrekalkan/Django-Flight-Project/README.md

 pip freeze > requirements.txt
 ```

-✔ Go to settings.py and add 'drf_yasg' app to INSTALLED_APPS
+✔ Go to "settings.py" and add 'drf_yasg' app to INSTALLED_APPS

-## ✔ Here is the updated urls.py for swagger.
-In swagger documentation, those patterns are not up-to-date.
-Modify urls.py 👇
+## ✔ Here is the updated "urls.py" file for swagger.
+In swagger documentation, those patterns are not up-to-date 👇
 ```python
 from django.contrib import admin from django.urls import path